harvard-library/aspace-hvd-pui/README.md

 - Functionality
   - add a **Creators** facet to display of Collections within a Repository
+  - over-write *public/app/views/shared/_record_innards.html.erb* to favor the abstract over the Scope and Contents, and create a "Scope & Contents" Accordion fold

-- TEMPORARY: used a later version of public/app/views/shared/_results.html.erb to solve a formatting issue.
+- **TEMPORARY**: used a later version of public/app/views/shared/_results.html.erb to solve a formatting issue.

 ## Configuration issues